khessels/workwize/README.md

 ## About workwize

-## build using reactjs, vite, inertia, daisyui, Spatie permissions, Sanctum
+## build using reactjs, vite, inertia, daisyui, Spatie permissions, Sanctum, TailWind

 Small Demo app.
 - Assuming a default installation using php8.2+ nginx & mysql server installed on the same server.